-In order to understand how the body processes cocaine, and how long cocaine typically stays in the body, it’s useful to think about ants at a picnic.
-When ants spot a pile of food resting unguarded on a picnic table, they swarm over that food.
-Some of the food is eaten right away, while some of it is carted back to the hill where it’s eaten.
-Still more morsels of food are socked away for future use, and tiny crumbs of that food may be scattered during the storage process.
-If ants could talk and they were asked how much food they had, it might be a difficult question to answer, and it would depend greatly on the amount of food they found at the picnic.
+To understand how the body processes cocaine, and how long cocaine typically stays in the body, it is useful to think about ants at a picnic.
+When ants come upon a pile of food on a blanket or picnic table, they swarm over that food.
+Some of the food is eaten right away, and some of the food is brought back to the hill to be eaten.
+There will also be morsels of food socked away for future use, and small crumbs of that food might be scattered during this storage process.
+If ants could talk and they were asked how much food they had, based on the above, they might find it a difficult question to answer.
+Additionally, the answer would depend greatly on the amount of food they found at the picnic.

-The human body works in much the same way.
-When a user takes in cocaine, some of it is immediately processed.
-Some of that cocaine can be deposited for later use, however, and sometimes, tiny crumbs are deposited in unlikely places, and those crumbs can be detected at a much later date.
-See related: Cocaine Addiction
+The human body works in a very similar way.
+When a user takes in cocaine, some of the cocaine is immediately processed.
+However, some of that cocaine can be deposited for future use, and sometimes, tiny crumbs are deposited in unlikely places.
+It is those crumbs that might be detectable at a much later date.

-Cocaine users can either snort or sniff the drug.
-Those who snort the drug may feel the drug’s effects for up to 30 minutes, but those who smoke the drug may only feel effects for five to 10 minutes, according to the National Institute on Drug Abuse.
-Often, in order to extend the amount of time in which they feel the pleasant experience of cocaine, users will take in dose after dose in a binge session
+There are many methods to use cocaine, with the most popular being snorting, or sniffing, the drug.
+Cocaine users can also dissolve cocaine in water to make it injectable, smoke it, ingest it, or massage it into their gums.
+Those who snort cocaine may feel the drug’s effects for up to 30 minutes, while cocaine users who opt for smoking the drug may only feel its effects for five to 10 minutes, according to the National Institute on Drug Abuse.
+Often, to prolong the amount of time in which they feel the pleasant experience of cocaine, users will take in dose after dose in what is known as a binge session, or simply “cocaine binge.”

 Cocaine moves through the body and is metabolized and turned into benzoylecgonine.
-This substance is then excreted through the body in the urine.
-Standard tests that screen for cocaine usage look for this chemical, but standard tests aren’t always very effective at spotting cocaine.
+This substance is then excreted by the body through urine.
+Standard tests that screen for cocaine usage look for benzoylecgonine (the half-life of benzoylecgonine is about six hours), but standard tests aren’t always very effective at spotting cocaine.
 In fact, some standard tests can only find benzoylecgonine within a few days of use.

 In the end, how long cocaine stays in a person’s system involves a process that is deeply personal, and the length of time can vary dramatically, depending on a person’s: